Minnesota Twins: 2017–present

 In 2017, the Twins went 85–77, finishing 2nd In the AL Central.
 Following Brian Dozier's 34 home runs, Miguel Sanó, Byron Buxton, and Eddie Rosario all had breakout years, while Joe Mauer hit .305.
 They ended up making the playoffs, which made them the first ever team to lose 100 games the previous year and make the playoffs the next season.
 They lost to the Yankees in the wild card round.

 The 2018 season did not go as well.
 The Twins went 78–84, and did not return to the post-season.
 Sanó and Buxton were injured most of the year and eventually both sent down to the minors, while long-time Twin Brian Dozier was traded at the deadline.
 One bright spot came at the end of the season, when hometown hero Joe Mauer returned to catcher (his original position) for his final game, ending his career with a signature double and standing ovation.
 Another highlight was the team's two-game series against the Cleveland Indians in San Juan, Puerto Rico.
 After the season, manager Paul Molitor was fired.
 Free agent signing Logan Morrison and long-time veteran Ervin Santana declared free agency.

 In 2019, the Twins clinched the AL Central Division for the first time since 2010, finishing the season with the second-most wins in franchise history with 101, one short of the 1965 season.
 The team combined for a total of 307 home runs, the most in MLB history for a single season.
 The team's slugging prowess has earned them the nickname the Bomba Squad.
 In the 2019 ALDS, the Twins opponents were the New York Yankees, who finished one home run behind at 306 and the second team to break the 300 home run mark.
 The Twins were swept again, and extend their postseason losing streak to 16, dating back to the 2004 ALDS.
 On September 17, 2019, Miguel Sanó hit a 482-foot home run to make the Twins the first team in major league history to have five players with at least 30 home runs in a season.

+In 2023 the Minnesota Twins struggled through the first half, falling under .500 just before the All-Star break before beginning a late season surge that saw them take control of the AL Central.
+They finished as the third seed in the AL for the 2023 MLB Playoffs and faced the Toronto Blue Jays in the AL Wild Card round.
+Behind dominant pitching they won both of the first 2 games in the 3 game series, winning their first playoff game since 2004 (breaking an 0–18 postseason streak, the longest in North American sports history) and winning their first playoff series since the 2002 ALDS against the Oakland Athletics.